 The best MCAT prep courses

 Considered one of the most difficult standardized exams, the Medical College Admission Test® (MCAT®), is a multiple-choice examination used to test competency for medical school.
 With a testing period of 7.5 hours, the MCAT requires extensive preparation.
-Enter the MCAT prep course.
-These courses not only include the materials students need to study, but also provide a study schedule and adaptive study tools.
+Oftentimes, this preparation is sought out through in-person or online courses designed to provide students with the proper materials and tools needed to study.

 Why we chose it